ros2/ros2_documentation/source/Tutorials/WritingASimplePublisherAndSubscriber(Python).rst

 You created two nodes to publish and subscribe to data over a topic.
 Before being able to run them, you needed to add their dependencies and entry points to the package setup files.

+The code used in these examples can be found `here <https://github.com/ros2/examples/tree/master/rclpy/topics>`__.

 .. todo: "Next steps section" once all tutorials are done